AQUAVIT

 Voted the best Aquavit in Norway by Norwegians.
 Håvaldsen Triple Cask Aquavit is made from potato spirits, distilled in the same method used on the best gin’s.

-By distilling all the herbs at the same time and just adding clean mountains water after the distillation.
+By distilling all the herbs at the same time and just adding clean mountain water after the distillation.
 The herbs are well integrated into the end product and get the highest quality.
 Håvaldsen is distilled in the same way as a «London Dry Gin».

 Håvaldsen has been stored in three different barrels for a minimum of 9 months in total, Sherry, Madeira and fine French oak.
 This is the first triple-cask aquavit made in Norway and most likely worldwide.